Header image courtesy of 角落 Corner Café (via Facebook)

 One of award-winning designer Ashley Sutton’s creations, Dear Lilly is one of the most beautiful flower cafés on Hong Kong Island, and its ambition shows in its interiors.
 The entire ceiling is embellished with a veritable carpet of flowers, with glass bottles holding love letters and dried roses hanging above the bar for an extra romantic touch.

-Sit down for lunch, dinner, afternoon tea, or just a cocktail here, though to stick to our café theme, we would recommend their Afternoon Tea ($298 for two) so you to really embrace the amorous European atmosphere.
+Sit down for lunch, dinner, afternoon tea, or just a cocktail here, though to stick to our café theme, we would recommend their afternoon tea ($298) so you to really embrace the amorous European atmosphere.
 For an additional touch of flower power, order their Triumph of the Sea ($128), a Salvador Dalí-inspired cocktail made with vodka, violet liqueur, fresh yuzu juice, and grapefruit bitters, served in a playful five-legged glass with an edible pink orchid.

 Dear Lilly, Shop 4010, 4/F, IFC Mall, 8 Finance Street, Central | (+852) 2771 6060

 If you are looking for an upscale flower café experience, check out any one of SP Flower & Tea Room’s locations across Hong Kong.
-From exquisite desserts that incorporate fresh flowers to fresh bouquets, this elegant concept sure ticks our boxes.
-Their whole cakes are beautifully made and highly recommended, but if you want something smaller, opt for their petite cake collection, which includes the Petite Kyoto ($45) made with matcha or the SP Bouquet Cake ($48) with lychee and hibiscus.
-They also have savoury options like the Chicken & Tomato Waffle ($142) and Japanese Eel & Egg Donburi ($132) to sate your appetite.
+From exquisite desserts that incorporate fresh flowers to bouquets, this elegant concept sure ticks our boxes.
+Their whole cakes are beautifully made and highly recommended, but if you want something smaller, opt for their petite cake collection, which includes the Petite Kyoto ($45) or the SP Bouquet cake ($48) with lychee and hibiscus.
+They also have savouries like the chicken & tomato waffle ($142) and Japanese eel & egg donburi ($132) to sate your appetite.